Evaluate people at their best or their worst?

 Teachers average grades to come up with semester grades, and semester grades feed into a grade point average.
 So in some sense schools evaluate average performance.

 But in more subtle ways schools evaluate students by how good they are at their worst.
 To graduate, your lowest course grade in all your required courses must be passing.
-No amount of brilliance in one area can compensate for a failing grade in another area.
+Brilliant achievement in one area cannot compensate for a failing grade in another area, so in that sense grades aren’t really averaged.
 Your creative writing grades are excellent, Mr. Shakespeare, but we cannot let you graduate until you pass physics.

 How do you get on the honor roll?
 Your lowest grade has to be above a certain level.
 Again, what matters is how good you are at your worst.